The Palace of Congress, EUR. https://www.flickr.com/photos/stefz/114603966

 Quadrato della Concordia, 3

 This impressive structure, more commonly known as The Square Colosseum, is a perfect example of Fascist Architecture.
-Mussolini greatly admired the architecture of the Roman Empire and wanted to honour the Colosseum.
-It was named so, because it was originally intended to host the Exhibition of Roman Civilisation in the 1942 World Fair.
+Mussolini greatly admired the architecture of the Roman Empire and wanted to honor the Colosseum.
+It was named so because it was originally intended to host the Exhibition of Roman Civilisation in the 1942 World Fair.
 The facade of the building displays six rows of nine arches, which should represent Mussolini’s full name Benito (six letters) and Mussolini (nine letters).
-The building stood empty and under utilised for a good part of 70 years, but since 2015 it has been the headquarters for the fashion label, Fendi.
+The building stood empty and underutilized for a good part of 70 years, but since 2015 it has been the headquarters for the fashion label, Fendi.